ChicoState/snapshot-ux/phaseII/README.md

 ## Findings

-!!!
-For each research method, detail each of the findings to clarify new discoveries of users' needs !!!
+Following the analysis of our Cognitive Walkthrough results, several issues were identified, concerning the location of the settings page, user expectations regarding functionality, and navigation challenges.
+Participants experienced difficulty locating the settings page, which affected their ability to successfully complete a task.
+Some users expected the presence of a search functionality to browse through saved files.
+Finally, certain pages lacked clear labeling, resulting in confusion among users about whether they had made the right decision.

 ## Conclusions

-!!!
-Discoveries derived from the methods and their findings.
-Interpret how the findings translate into new insights into UX design recommendations.
-Describe those recommendations and how they should shape future work.
-In this section, include the new design recommendations based on the latest user insights. !!!
+The Cognitive Walkthrough highlighted key usability issues related to navigation, functionality expectations, and labeling.
+Users struggled to locate the settings page, expected a search feature for saved files, and experienced confusion due to unclear page labels.
+These findings suggest the need for clearer navigation paths, the addition of a search function, and more descriptive labeling.
+Future design iterations should prioritize these improvements to enhance overall usability and align the interface with user expectations.

 ## Caveats

-It is important to consider the inexperience of the team members (n=2) as our wireframes could have more accurately represented the flow of our application which had a direct impact on our cognitive walkthroughs.
-This resulted in confusion and a poor reflection of our screen flow.
+It is important to consider the inexperience of the team members (n=2) as our wireframes could have represented the flow of our application more accurately which had a negative impact on our Cognitive Walkthroughs.
+This resulted in confusion completing tasks and a poor reflection of our screen flow.
+As previously mentioned, inexperienced UX students were selected to conduct Cognitive Walkthroughs on our app which could have impacted our results.
+They could have potentially missed important details or focused on the wrong things.

-!!!
-Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
-In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!